toebeann/BepInEx.Subnautica/README.md

 In particular, this pack comes with

 - a preconfigured `BepInEx.cfg` that enables the BepInEx console and more extensive logging,
 - a preconfigured `BepInEx.legacy.cfg` for compatibility with legacy QModManager mods.
-Simply rename to `BepInEx.cfg` when using QModManager, and
+Simply rename to `BepInEx.cfg` when using QModManager,
-- [Tobey.UnityAudio](https://github.com/toebeann/Tobey.UnityAudio), a configurable BepInEx patcher to automatically add Unity audio support when mods need it.
-Also includes a preconfigured `Tobey.UnityAudio.cfg` for use with Subnautica.
+- [Tobey.UnityAudio](https://github.com/toebeann/Tobey.UnityAudio), a configurable BepInEx patcher to automatically add Unity audio support when mods need it, and Also includes a preconfigured `Tobey.UnityAudio.cfg` for use with Subnautica.
+- the following core assemblies for Unity v2019.4.36 which are missing on the `legacy` branch, for consistency when modding:
+  - `netstandard.dll`,
+  - `System.Net.Http.dll`,
+  - `System.Runtime.Serialization.dll`, and
+  - `System.Xml.Linq.dll`

 ## Compatibility with QModManager